Gyumri Shirak International Airport: Overview

 Runway 02 is equipped with an ILS CAT I, enabling aircraft operations in low ceiling (60 meters) and visibility (800 meters).
 The airport is also equipped with a new air traffic control tower and a boiler room, as well as a new arrivals area including five passport control booths and an additional baggage carousel.
-The airport features a Dufry duty-free shop after security in the departures area.
-Runway resurfacing works were completed on September 16, 2021, as part of a large-scale modernisation program for the airport.
+The airport features a Avolta duty-free shop after security in the departures area.
+Runway resurfacing works were completed on 16 September 2021, as part of a large-scale modernisation program for the airport.

 The airport also serves as an airbase for the Armenian Air Force, which has a large maintenance and operations base with several combat and training aircraft stationed at the north-east of the airfield.